DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS_DOM.md

 ---

-### 📘Bubbling, Capturing, Event Delegation, Event Propagation
+### 📘Bubbling, Capturing, StopPropagation, StopImmediatePropagation and Event Delegation,

 * All are written in JS documentation